Learning More About Ephemeral Creeks

 Ephemeral creeks are an important part of the landscape and the river ecosystem.

 “The refuge pools provide habitat for many native species including threatened species such as Southern Bell frogs,” says Professor Robyn Watts.
-“Over the past few years CEWO has delivered water into these ephemeral creeks, and we need to know more about them.”
+“Over the past few years CEWH has delivered water into these ephemeral creeks, and we need to know more about them.”

 The ephemeral creeks project is addressing that knowledge gap.
 The project has three components: